lesterpjy/uva_msai_vault/RL/9 - Policy-based Methods.md

         - In partially observable environments
         - For exploration

-The lecture illustrates a problem where states with the same features appear differently in the environment.
-In such cases, a purely deterministic policy would get stuck oscillating in a suboptimal pattern, while a stochastic policy (choosing actions with 50% probability) would perform better.

 ## Policy Representation

 In policy-based methods, we directly parameterize a policy function $\pi_\theta(a|s)$ with parameters $\theta$.
 Desirable properties for policy representations include: